simonmichael/hledger_site/src/ledger.md

 2. Amount expressions, like `(10 / 3)`.
    Currently the only known workaround is to replace these with explicit values.
+   Here is one way: in emacs, select the parenthesised expression and enter `C-u M-| xargs ledger eval` (and remove the newline).

 A looser kind of setup is to segregate all tool-specific data into separate tool-specific files, while keeping compatible data in a